jkriege2/JKQtPlotter/examples/simpletest_ui/README.md

 As you can see there is a main CPP-file (shown below) and a `formwithjkqtplotter.ui`-file with the `formwithjkqtplotter.cpp/.h`-files that are used to implement the functionality behind the form (see next chapter).

-The soruce code of the main application is simply instanciating the Form class `FormWithJKQTPLotter` from `formwithjkqtplotter.ui/.h/.cpp`:
+The source code of the main application is simply instanciating the Form class `FormWithJKQTPlotter` from `formwithjkqtplotter.ui/.h/.cpp`:
 ```.cpp
 #include <QApplication>
 #include "formwithjkqtplotter.h"